Rosies Kept America Running During World War II

 “[I checked] the parts that go into B-29s.
 I had to analyze all the tooling,” she said.
 “I was the only girl in there with all these men.”
 But that wasn’t all bad.
 She was greeted each morning with a friendly, “Here comes the queen.”

-Originally from Superior, Wisconsin, Walters watched one brother leave home for Detroit—and a job—in 1939.
+Originally from Superior, Wisconsin, Walters watched one brother leave home for a job in Detroit in 1939.
 With jobs hard to find at home, another brother headed for Detroit.
-After the third brother joined them, Walters, 19, figured it was her turn.
+After the third brother joined them, Walters, at 19 years-old, figured it was her turn.
 It was 1941.

 “We were at my brother’s house the night of Pearl Harbor,” she said.
 “He had seven boarders.
 They all had radios and they just kept listing and coming back, ‘Well, this happened.’
 It was very exciting.”